ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Conditional expression

-*The object of this note is to advocate that the IAL language be extended to include two additional additional notations: __conditional expressions__ and __recursive definitions__*
+*"The object of this note is to advocate that the IAL language be extended to include two additional additional notations: __conditional expressions__ and __recursive definitions__"*

 ```
 ( p₁ → e₁, ..., pₓ → eₓ )